RUB-EP1/amplitude-serialization/docs/description.md

 ## Topology and Reference Topology

-The `reference_topology` array within the model description format serves a pivotal role in defining how helicity amplitude is computed.
-By specifying the reference topology, one sets quantization axes for particle helicities.
-Helicity, the projection of a particle's spin along its direction of motion, is a quantity whose precise definition is contingent upon the frame of reference in which it is evaluated.
-Accurate determination of helicity states is crucial for computing the correct amplitude values, however, the choice does not affect the value of the `unpolarized_intensity` upon a few exceptions.
+The `reference_topology` array serves a pivotal role in defining how helicity amplitudes are computed.
+The reference topology can be used to fix the quantization axes for particle helicities.
+Since helicity is the projection of a particle's spin along its direction of motion, its precise definition depends upon the frame of reference in which it is evaluated.
+This can be problematic in decays that consist of multiple decay topologies.
+Accurate determination of helicity states is therefore crucial for computing the correct amplitude values, even if the choice does not always affect the value of the `unpolarized_intensity`.

-In the context of the conventional helicity formalism, the `reference_topology` array implicitly prescribes a method for defining helicities.
-It comes from the specification of a default quantization frame for each stage of the decay process.
+In the context of the conventional helicity formalism, the `reference_topology` array implicitly prescribes a method for defining helicities, as it can be used to define a default quantization frame for each stage (decay node) in the decay process.
+When considering the helicity of a particle in any other frame, it must be treated as a superposition of the states with regard to the default quantization.
 The helicity values employed in the indices of Wigner rotations `D_{λ1, λ2}` and couplings `H_{λ1, λ2}` are thus indicative of this frame.
-When considering a particle's helicity in any other frame, it must be treated as a superposition of the states defined by the default quantization.

 ### An example of four-body decay

+Understanding the relation between the decay frames and the helicity definitions is crucial for accurately computing decay amplitudes within the conventional helicity formalism.
-As as example, let's look into an application of the conventional helicity formalism to a four-body decay topology, specifically `[[[3,1],4],2]`.
+As an example, let's investigate a four-body decay topology, specifically `[[[3,1],4],2]`.
 This topology outlines the decay sequence and the respective frames that define the helicities of the involved particles.
-Understanding the relation between the decay frames and the helicity definitions is crucial for accurately computing decay amplitudes within this formalism.

-In the given topology, the decay amplitude calculation involves a series of Wigner D-functions, each corresponding to rotations and boosts that define the helicity states of the particles:
+In the given topology, the decay amplitude calculation involves a series of Wigner&nbsp;$D$-functions, each corresponding to rotations and boosts that define the helicity frames of the particles:

 $$
 \begin{align}